Justin Brazeau should be penciled into a middle-six spot

 The undrafted forward showed real promise in the small sample size with the Bruins last season, and he is a prime breakout candidate heading into next season because of it.
 If he takes the next step and cements himself as an impactful middle-six forward, he will give Boston a notable boost.

 Brazeau has mainly skated on the third line with Tyler Johnson and Trent Frederic in preseason action and scored two goals in three contests.
-However, looking at the Bruins’ depth at right wing, there are spots to fight for, especially with the departure of Jake DeBrusk in the offseason.
+However, looking at the Bruins’ depth at right wing, there are spots to fight for, especially after the offseason departure of Jake DeBrusk.

 The prototypical power forward tallied 49 goals and 113 points in 167 games across three seasons with Providence.
 His totals from the 19 games with Boston would have put him on pace for a 20-plus goal season over 82 games.
 Expectations should be high for Brazeau entering the 2024-25 campaign.
 He might just be the Bruins’ version of Jarren Duran.